-Solicitors advise and support their clients – who can be individuals or organisations – outside of court.
+In England, solicitors advise and support their clients – who can be individuals or organisations – outside of court.
 Solicitors play a crucial role in preventing cases reaching court and therefore need to have strong negotiating and persuasion skills to resolve disputes.
 Typical duties include researching cases, writing legal documents and liaising with other professionals such as barristers.
 Solicitors usually work in firms which range from small high-street organisations to large international commercial firms.

 Barristers are advocates.
 They represent individuals or organisations in court, arguing their case to convince a judge or jury of their client’s position.
 To become a barrister, solicitors must apply for a pupillage (an apprenticeship of sorts) in a set of chambers, offices which they may share with other barristers, although each barrister is self-employed.
 Typical work for barristers includes researching and preparing cases and writing legal documents, liaising with other legal professionals such as solicitors, negotiating settlements, and cross examining witnesses in court.

 Solicitors and barristers or advocates will usually specialise in a particular area of law such as criminal, commercial or common law.